daheige/thinkgo/gresty/readme.md

         log.Println("err: ", res.Err)
         log.Println("body:", res.Text())

-        For other usage, please see the method in the gResty source package.
+        For other usage, please see the method in the gresty source package.